How New York magazine is growing commerce revenue - Digiday

 “The Strategist is a new brand for most people,” said Camilla Cho, New York’s executive director of strategy and business development.

-After nearly a year of sharing commerce posts on sister brands like The Cut, Grub Street and Reply All, Cho and her team are starting to figure things out.
+After nearly a year of sharing commerce posts on sister brands like The Cut, Grub Street and Select All, Cho and her team are starting to figure things out.
 The Strategist, now staffed with three editors plus freelancers and contributions from other New York staffers, publishes around three stories every day.
 It still regularly cross-posts its content on those sister brands, and gets most of its traffic from those channels, though a handful of posts have started to do very well in search.
 New York gets a cut of each sale, and said its affiliate revenue from product sales has grown 450 percent versus a year ago; it wouldn’t say to how much.

 The site’s bread and butter has been on affordable basics.
 While they’ll occasionally post about $1,000 leather jackets, most of its top-performing posts focus on things that are affordable: This one about bed sheets has driven sales on a weekly basis since it was published in October.
 Another top performer, about the best white t-shirt for guys, is so successful that it’s helped keep Cho and her team from going all-in on goods for women; at the moment, about 70 percent of The Strategist posts feature women-focused goods.